-PSERS implemented GASB 67 in fiscal year 2013-14.
-For PSERS as of June 30, 2020 and 2019, the employer net pension liability was \$49,239 million and \$46,783 million, respectively, while plan fiduciary net position as a percentage of the total pension liability was 54.32% and 55.66%, respectively.
-PSERS' employer net pension liability has decreased for three fiscal years in a row and its plan fiduciary net position as a percentage of the total pension liability has improved for three fiscal years in a row.
+billion, respectively, while plan fiduciary net position as a percentage of the total pension liability was 54.32% and 55.66%, respectively.

+Over the past 5 years the longer-term trend of the employer net pension liability has decreased from \$49.6 billion to \$41.1 billion and the plan fiduciary net position as a percentage of total pension liability has increased from 50.14% to 63.67% over that time period.
+For PSERS as of June 30, 2021, actuarially determined contribution (ADC) and contributions in relation to the ADC were both \$4,752 million.
 For PSERS as of June 30, 2020, actuarially determined contribution (ADC) and contributions in relation to the ADC were both \$4,672 million.
-For PSERS as of June 30, 2019, actuarially determined contribution (ADC) and contributions in relation to the ADC were both \$4,478 million.

-SERS is the administrator of a cost-sharing multiple-employer defined benefit pension plan and reports required items per GASB 67 in Notes to Financial Statements as well as in Required Supplementary Information starting with its 2014 Annual Comprehensive Financial Report.
-SERS implemented GASB 67 as of December 31, 2014 but also retroactively reported as of December 31, 2013.
-For SERS as of December 31, 2020, net pension liability and plan fiduciary net position as a percentage of fiduciary net position is currently unavailable.
-For SERS as of December 31, 2019 and 2018, net pension liability was \$18.2 billion and \$20.8 billion, respectively, while plan fiduciary net position as a percentage of the total pension liability was 63.1 percent and 56.4 percent, respectively.
-For SERS as of December 31, 2020, actuarially determined contributions are \$2.1 billion and contributions in relation to ADC are estimated to be \$3.2 billion.
-Actual contributions for 2020 include the \$1.06 billion lump sum payment received from Penn State University as previously mentioned.
-For SERS as of December 31, 2019, actuarially determined contributions

-(ADC) and contributions in relation to the ADC were both \$2.1 billion.
-For SERS as of December 31, 2018, actuarially determined contribution (ADC) and contributions in relation to the ADC were both \$2.0 billion.
+SERS is the administrator of a cost-sharing multiple-employer defined benefit pension plan and reports required items per GASB 67 in Notes to Financial Statements as well as in Required Supplementary Information starting with its 2014 Comprehensive Annual Financial Report.
+SERS implemented GASB 67 as of December 31, 2014, but also retroactively reported as of December 31, 2013.
+For SERS as of December 31, 2021, net pension liability was \$12.7 billion while plan fiduciary net position as a percentage of the total pension liability was 76.0 percent.
+For SERS as of December 31, 2020 and 2019, net pension liability was \$17.2 billion and \$18.2 billion, respectively, while plan fiduciary net position as a percentage of the total pension liability was 67.0 percent and 63.1 percent, respectively.
+For SERS as of December 31, 2021, actuarially determined contributions are \$2.1 billion and contributions in relation to ADC are \$2.9 billion.
+Actual contributions for 2021 include the \$825 million lump sum payment received from the Pennsylvania State System of Higher Education as previously mentioned.
+For SERS as of December 31, 2020, actuarially determined contribution (ADC) were \$2.2 billion and contributions in relation to the ADC were \$3.2 billion.
+Actual contributions for 2020 include the \$1.06 billion lump sum payment received from Penn State University as indicated in footnote (c) of Table 24.
+For SERS as of December 31, 2019, actuarially determined contribution (ADC) and contributions in relation to the ADC were both \$2.1 billion.